Borghese-Gladiator/hololive-memes/README.md

 :star: Star us on GitHub — it helps!

 [HoloMemes](https://aimeos.org/typo3-shop-extension) is a utility to spread the Hololive gospel (jk).
 Use this tool to send animemes or hololive meme reactions to your friends over Discord more easily.
-This is a site to collect your favorite Hololive memes, so you don't have to scroll through Reddit, Tenor, and Twitter looking for the memes you liked.
+This is a site to collect your favorite Hololive/anime memes, so you don't have to scroll through Reddit, Tenor, and Twitter looking for the memes you liked.

 ## Table of Contents